scaramallion/pydcmjpeg/README.rst

-rename to pydicom-jpeg
+rename to pydcmjpeg

-Supports SOF 0, SOF 1 and SOF 3
+Supports SOF 0, SOF 1 and SOF 3 as these are the only types allowable in DICOM

 SOF 0 - Baseline DCT
     Annex F